KBR, Inc.: Formation of KBR, Inc.

+Growth

 In May 2019, the company introduced new branding.

-In October 2021, KBR purchased UK defence group Frazer-Nash Consultancy from Babcock International Group for a reported £293 million.
+At the end of 2023, KBR released KCap, a decarbonization technology offered in partnership with Hindustan Petroleum Corporation Ltd (HPCL), India.

+As of 2024, the company supports various NASA programs, educational institutions, international partner space agencies, and commercial partners.

+In September 2025, KBR’s board of directors approved the spin-off of the company’s government services segment, Mission Technology Solutions (MTS).
+MTS is set to become a new, independent publicly-traded company by mid-to-late 2026.
+After the spinoff, KBR will still operate its sustainable technology business.

 Operations

-The company is heavily involved in mission support for several government agencies, including NASA, providing training and care for American astronauts.

 GICS Code Reclassification

 In April 2019, KBR's GICS code was reclassified as an IT consulting company by stock traders.
-MSCI, a New York private equity firm that manages how companies are classified on various stock exchanges, reclassified KBR as a company specializing in "IT Consulting & Other Services."
-KBR has made shift away from engineering and construction projects to government contracts that include information technology and other support services.
+MSCI, a New York firm that manages how companies are classified on various stock exchanges, reclassified KBR as a company specializing in "IT Consulting & Other Services."
+KBR has made a shift away from engineering and construction projects to government contracts that include information technology and other support services.
 KBR's government services sector accounted for more than 70 percent of the company's $4.9 billion revenue in 2018.